 Secretary-General of the Foundation for European Progressive Studies (FEPS) and former European commissioner for employment, social affairs and inclusion

 Ricardo Baptista Leite

 Founder and President of UNITE, Member of the Portuguese National Parliament and 2015-2016 European Young Leader (EYL40)

 Enrique Barón Crespo

-President of the International Yehudi Menuhin Foundation and European Parliament President (1989-1992)
+President of the International Yehudi Menuhin Foundation and former European Parliament president

 Former Italian Minister of Public Administration